GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb/README.md

     ```

 9. Edit the single-cluster-global-l7-xlb-recipe.yaml manifest to replace `$DOMAIN` with your domain.

+TODO: Why?
+Why didn't I need to do that to the `httproutes.yaml` file?

 10. Log in to the cluster and deploy the single-cluster-global-l7-xlb-recipe.yaml manifest.

     ```bash
     kubectl apply -f single-cluster-global-l7-xlb-recipe.yaml
+    ```

+    TODO: Update the kubectl command based on the warning `WARNING: the gcp auth plugin is deprecated in v1.22+, unavailable in v1.25+; use gcloud instead.
+To learn more, consult https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke`

+    This output confirms the LoadBalancer has been deployed.
+    ```
     namespace/gxlb-demo-ns1 created
     namespace/gxlb-demo-ns2 created
     deployment.apps/foo created